adinhodovic/django-google-optimize/docs/configuration.md

     {% endif %}
 ```

-Without an experiment alias you will have to reference your variant by index as:
+Without an variant alias you will have to reference your variant by index as:

 ```python
     {% if request.google_optimize.redesign_header == 0 %}